dataself/Tableau-Acumatica-Connectors/ready-to-go-templates/README.md

 ### 2. Using ready-to-go Tableau templates to import data from Acumatica:
 - Download a Tableau workbook (ex.: AR-Invoices and Memos.twb) from the list at the top of this page and double-click the downloaded file.
 This will launch Tableau Desktop.
 - Click Cancel since Tableau will try to connect to an Acumatica sample site used to build the templates.
-- Click Edit Connection, and in the OData Server: box, replace "http://localhost/acumaticatest1/odata/" with the OData Feed URL that you collected in step 1, keeping the name of the GI on the end of the new URL you are creating (ex.: https://abcorp.acumatica.com/odata/abcorp/AR-Invoices and Memos).
+- Click Edit Connection, and in the OData Server: box, replace "http://localhost/acumaticatest1/odata/" with the OData Feed URL that you collected in step 1, keeping the name of the GI on the end of the new URL you are creating (ex.: https://abcorp.acumatica.com/odata/abcorp/AR-Invoices%20and%20Memos).
 - Enter your Acumatica Username and Password and Save.
 This will validate that your credentials have access to your Acumatica data.
 - Click the other tabs at the bottom to view sample reports and dashboards.
 The first tab you visit will trigger the data import process from Acumatica which might take a while depending on the size of GI's dataset.
 Click the other tabs to view the sample reports and dashboards.
 - To refresh the data from Acumatica again, click F5.